Monday, October 14, 2024

 My father-in-law, the Master Sergeant, passed away yesterday.

 He was, in some ways, a very prototypical man of his time and place.
 An Iowa farm boy and one of ten children (including three sets of twins within 5 years), his options out of high school were either farming or military.
-He chose the military and joined the U.S. Air Force, ending up spending twenty-odd years as a mechanic, primarily on C-4 Aircraft (hat tip to Old AFSarge, who was also an aircraft mechanic).
+He chose the military and joined the U.S. Air Force, ending up spending twenty-odd years as an aircraft mechanic (hat tip to Old AFSarge, who was also an aircraft mechanic).

 His specialty, as it turned out, meant that he did not have the opportunity to rotate locations as other Air Force members had: bound to his aircraft, other than single rotation to the Philippines during the Vietnam Era overseas and one to the Great North (where my sister in law was born), he spent most of his time in a location not too far from Old Home.
 The house he and my mother-in-law lived in, purchased in the mid-70's close to his retirement from the Air Force, was the one he lived in for the rest of his life.